MyNameIsJonathan/Imitation_Online_Bank/README.md

 2 - Navigate to folder locally

+3 - Change line 12 of docker-compose.yml to address the project’s location on your computer, instead of current address (requires absolute path)

-3 - Inside the folder, run the following bash command (with Docker Daemon running):
+4 - Inside the folder, run the following bash command (with Docker Daemon running):

 ```
 docker-compose up -d
 ```

-4 - Go to the following address in your browser: http://localhost:5000/
+5 - Go to the following address in your browser: http://localhost:5000/

 # Project Structure: